-- On-product, customer-facing claims - Use of the Preferred by Nature seal at any stage of the supply chain
+- On-product, customer-facing claims, - Use of the Preferred by Nature Seal at any stage of the supply chain.

-Note that the mass balance model is not meeting the requirements of the EU Deforestation Regulation.
+Note that the mass balance model does not meet the EU Deforestation Regulation requirements.

-Figure 3: Illustration of the mass balance model

-Guidance Requirements
+Companies can use the relevant Sustainability Framework requirements to assess risks of non-conformance at different supply chain stages, from the production at the farm or forest level to the processing entities.

-9.1.
-A credit account is set up by a single site and for each Credit accounts shall be specific to each site and type of product processed.
-Claimed and/or compliant input material shall be credited to such account within a reasonable timeframe.

-each product processed.
+Requirements Guidance 2.2.1.
+A credit account is set up for a single site and each product type.
+Claimed and/or compliant input material shall be credited to such account upon purchase or reception of the input material.
+Credit accounts shall be specific to each site and each product processed.
+2.2.2.

-9.2.
 Recorded credits are valid for one year.
 The available credits on the credit account shall never exceed the volume purchased during the past year, taking the conversion factor into account.

-Credits which were not used for output claims after one year cannot be used anymore.
+Credits which were not used for output claims after one year expire and cannot be used anymore.
 If the credit account exceeds the sum of credits recorded in the previous year, exceeding credits shall be deducted from the credit account.

-9.3.
+2.2.3.
 Available output credit quantities are determined by product, taking into account the specified conversion factors.
 Output credit quantities are deducted from the account when products are sold with a credit claim.
 To maintain the system's accuracy, conversion factors are critical in determining the output credits that may be used to sell products claimed.
-Available claims under the mass balance system are detailed in the Claims and Seal Use Standard.

-9.4.
-Sale of products with a credit claim shall only happen after the equivalent volume of claimed and/or compliant material has been purchased and received onsite.
+Available claims under the mass balance system are detailed in SP-04 "The Requirements for Claims and Seal Use".
+2.2.4.
+The sale of products with a credit claim shall only happen after the equivalent volume of claimed and/or compliant material has been purchased and received onsite.
 It is impossible to have a negative account where the output credits exceed the available input credits.

-9.5.
+2.2.5.
 There is no double selling of volumes.
-Products may be purchased with claims from several certification/verification schemes.
-Such claims shall not be separated and applied to different sales that would exceed the initial purchase quantity.

-If the claims are separated, the initial purchase quantity would be counted twice.
-The system in place shall prevent this from happening.
+In cases when products are purchased with claims from several certification/verification schemes, the Organisation must have a system in place to ensure that the volume of material sold with claims does not exceed the purchased volumes, considering the conversion factor, if applicable.
+If the claims from multiple schemes are separately added to different credit accounts, there is a risk that the initially purchase quantity could be sold multiple times to different buyers.
+This requirement aims to avoid such cases, as it would mean that the volumes sold with claims are more than the volumes purchased.
+The system in place

-Requirements for multi-components products
+3. Requirements for multi-component products

-10. Segregation model
+3.1.
+Segregation model

-Segregation model application for multi-components products
+Segregation model application for multi-component products

-With the segregated model for multi-components, material compliant with the Sustainability Framework is physically separated from all other similar non-verified components throughout the processing and handling.
-However, it may be mixed with material of different types, under the condition that the core component of the output is compliant material; e.g. a chocolate drink (cocoa + milk) or a table (glass top + wooden frame) or sundried tomatoes (tomatoes + olive oil).
+In the segregation model for multi-components, Sustainability Framework compliant material is physically separated from all other similar non-verified components throughout the processing and handling.
+However, it may be mixed with materials of different types under the condition that the core component of the output is compliant material, e.g. a chocolate drink (cocoa + milk) or a table (glass top + wooden frame), or sundried tomatoes (tomatoes + olive oil).